betterscientificsoftware/bssw.io/CuratedContent/WhatPerfPortabilityToolsAreCompatibleREVISE.md

 What is compatible is for different software packages to all be compiled with the same compiler and all use OpenMP directives.
-This allows them all to use the same thread pool implementation, and will share the hardware resources appropriately.
+This allows them all to use the same thread pool implementation and share the hardware resources appropriately.
 In the case where one package executes at a time, the currently executing package will benefit from all software threads in the pool.